Bilal Abdulrahman

 Bilal Abdulrahman (born November 14, 1983) is a Qatari footballer.
 He currently plays as a midfielder.
 He has played for the Qatar national football team.

-In 2003, he had a trial with Paris Saint-Germain F.C. and impressed the coach Luis Fernández.
+In 2003, he had a trial with Paris Saint-Germain F.C. and impressed the coach Luis Fernandez.
 However, he was to be loaned to Belgian team Mons for 6 months before he could play for the French side.
 He did not make any league appearances for the club and returned to Al Sadd.